Vacuum Wars is reader supported. When you make a purchase using links on our site we may earn a commission. Details.

 Top 20 Robot Vacuums

-Vacuum Wars’ always up-to-date rankings of the best robot vacuums.
-Because we purchase every unit ourselves, each recommendation is built on hands-on data.
-Our work now spans more than 150 models, giving us a deep benchmark for judging cleaning power, navigation smarts, battery life, and advanced features such as obstacle avoidance and mopping.
+Explore Vacuum Wars’ always up-to-date rankings of the best robot vacuums, based on independent, hands-on testing.
+We purchase every unit ourselves and have evaluated more than 150 models, giving us a deep benchmark for cleaning performance, navigation, battery life, and advanced features like obstacle avoidance and mopping.

 Top 20 Best Robot Vacuums